ashish-yadav11/dsblocks/README.md

 # dsblocks

-Modular status monitor for dwm, written and meant to be extended in C, with features including signaling, clickability, cursor hinting and color.
+Modular status monitor for dwm, written and meant to be configured in C, with features including signaling, clickability, cursor hinting and color.

 > The project is only meant for people comfortable with the C language.
 See